f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

 **From the GUI:**

 You can configure the DNS and Time settings from the GUI if preferred.
-DNS is configured under **Network Settings > DNS**.
+DNS is configured under **System Settings > DNS**.
 Here you can add DNS lookup servers, and optional search domains.
-This will be needed for the rSeries appliance to resolve hostnames that may be used for external services like ntp, authentication servers, or to reach iHealth for qkview uploads.
+This will be needed for the rSeries appliance to resolve hostnames that may be used for external services like ntp, authentication servers, licensing, or to reach iHealth for qkview uploads.

 .. image:: images/initial_setup_of_rseries_platform_layer/image2.png
   :align: center
   :scale: 70%

 Configuring Network Time Protocol is highly recommended so that the rSeries systems clock is sync’d and accurate.
 In addition to configure NTP time sources, you can set the local timezone for this chassis location.

 .. image:: images/initial_setup_of_rseries_platform_layer/image3.png
   :align: center
   :scale: 70%

 It’s also a good idea to have the rSeries appliance send logs to an external syslog server.
 This can be configured in the **System Settings > Log Settings** screen.
 Here you can configure remote servers, the logging facility, and severity levels.
 You can also configure logging subsystem level individually.
 The remote logging severity level will override and component logging levels if they are higher, but only for logs sent remotely.
 Local logging levels will follow however the component levels are configured here.

 .. image:: images/initial_setup_of_rseries_platform_layer/image4.png
   :align: center